mattermost/docs/source/process/marketing-guidelines.rst

 Mattermost Community Content Guidelines
 ============================================================

-The following guidelines are designed to help community members contributing guest blog posts or proposing Twitter content, as well as for staff at Mattermost, Inc. engaging through community channels.
+The following guidelines are intended to help community members contribute guest blog posts or propose Twitter content, as well as for staff at Mattermost, Inc. interacting with the community.

 How to write purposefully and persuasively
 ==============================================================